neondatabase/website/content/docs/manage/branches.md

 Each Neon project has a primary branch called `main`, by default.
 In the Neon Console, your primary branch is identified by a `PRIMARY` tag.
 You can designate any branch as the primary branch for your project or rename the primary branch, but you cannot delete a primary branch.
 Your primary branch has these advantages:

-- For [Free Tier](/docs/introduction/free-tier) users, the compute endpoint associated with the primary branch remains accessible if you exceed the _Active time_ limit of 100 hours per month.
+- For Free Tier users, the compute endpoint associated with the primary branch remains accessible if you exceed the Free Tier _Active time_ limit of 100 hours per month.
+This ensures that access to data on your primary branch is never interrupted.
+For more information about Free Tier limits, see [Free Tier](/docs/introduction/free-tier).
-- For [Pro plan](/docs/introduction/pro-plan) users, default limits prevent more than 20 simultaneously active compute endpoints.
-If you exceed 20 simultaneously active computes, the compute endpoint associated with the primary branch remains available, ensuring uninterrupted access to data on your primary branch.
+- Pro plan users can create as many computes as needed, but there is a default limit of 20 simultaneously active computes to prevent unintended usage.
+If you require more than 20 computes, you can contact [Sales](https://neon.tech/contact-sales) to have the limit increased.
+If you exceed the default limit of 20 simultaneously active computes, only non-primary branch computes are placed into a suspended state to stay within the 20 simultaneously-active compute limit.
+The compute endpoint associated with your primary branch always remains available, ensuring uninterrupted access to data on your primary branch.
+For more information about plan limits, see [Neon plans](/docs/introduction/plans).

 ## Non-primary branch

 Any branch not designated as the primary branch is considered a non-primary branch.
 You can rename or delete non-primary branches.

-- For [Free Tier](/docs/introduction/free-tier) users, compute endpoints associated with non-primary branches are suspended if you exceed the Free Tier  _compute active time_ limit of 100 hours per month.
+- For Free Tier users, compute endpoints associated with non-primary branches are subject to suspension if you exceed the Free Tier _Active time_ limit of 100 hours per month.
+For more information about Free Tier limits, see [Free Tier](/docs/introduction/free-tier).
-- For [Pro plan](/docs/introduction/pro-plan) users, default limits prevent more than 20 simultaneously active compute endpoints.
+- For [Pro plan](/docs/introduction/pro-plan) users, default limits prevent more than 20 simultaneously active compute endpoints to prevent unintended usage.
 Beyond that limit, a compute endpoint associated with a non-primary branch remains suspended.

 ## Create a branch